 “Give us everything you’ve got, and we’ll give you everything we’ve got”, said Coldplay.
 And damn, they did!
 They delivered to everything they’d told us and everything we’d heard elsewhere.

 This was living over and above our expectations.

-And while there are always complaints, that there could have been more water, better management, and arrangements, closer view, comfortable shoes, better people, etc., don’t forget that there is always a next time.
-Until then, I hope lights do guide you home and ignite your bones. :)
+And while there are always complaints, that there could have been more water, better management, and arrangements, closer view, comfortable shoes, better people, etc., don’t forget that there is always the next time.
+Until then, I hope lights do guide you home And ignite your bones. 🙂